ukral/building.map_1920/README.md

 **Instruction to execute the R-Codes**

+1. Download [R](https://www.r-project.org/) and install it on  your desktop.
+2. Download [R-Studio](https://rstudio.com/) and install in on your desktop [optional].
-1. Download the [Zenodo data repository](https://www.doi.org/10.5281/zenodo.3715200), unpack the files and save them to a local directory on your desktop.
+3. Download the [Zenodo data repository](https://www.doi.org/10.5281/zenodo.3715200), unpack the files and save them to a local directory on your desktop.
-2.
+4. Download the GitHub repository and save it to a local directory or
+5. Open R-Studio and load the R project file [building.map_1920.Rproj](building.map_1920.Rproj) from your local directory.